DREAM: Dynamic Red-teaming across Environments for AI Models

-These roles are designed to work together within a cohesive framework.
-The multi-agent abstraction serves as a blueprint for a powerful Large Language Model (LLM), which we instructed to generate a variety of atom attacks covering all three roles for each environment.
-This semi-automated process led to the creation of a comprehensive library of 1,986 atom attacks, spanning 349 distinct environments, forming a challenging and expansive action space for our Conductor agent.
+LLMs are utilized with this multi-agent framework to generate attacks covering all three roles across each environment $E_i \in \mathcal{E}$.
+This semi-automated process yields a comprehensive library of \textbf{1,986 atom attacks} spanning \textbf{349 distinct environments}, forming a rich and challenging action space.